ironhack-labs/unit-testing-guided-example/README.md

 $ npm i
 ```

-After this point, you will see that a new file has been created (`package-lock.json`) but no changes will be made from your side inside there so no need to dig deeper into it for now.
+After this point, you will see that a new file has been created (`package-lock.json`) as well as new folder (`node_modules`) but no changes will be made from your side inside there so no need to dig deeper into it for now.

 ## Iteration 4 - Running unit tests, seeing failures